audio-captioning/clotho-ui/README.md

 The scores can then be used to sort the captions to choose the best captions as the final annotations.

+In order to ensure that a worker does not end up seeing their own submissions from earlier tasks (e.g. scoring their own description from the audio description task), the audio files and HITs should be divided into 10 batches.
+Each worker will then be allowed to participate in one task per batch.
+This can be accomplished using custom AMT qualifications.
+Once a batch of a given task is finished, the bath qualification should then be granted to the workers who participated in the task in that batch.

 ----

 ## Requirements